 List of Functions

 Documentation for libc functions is available from multiple places.
-One example is the on-line manual pages at https://www.freebsd.org/cgi/man.cgi.
+One example are the on-line manual pages at https://www.freebsd.org/cgi/man.cgi.

 There is some functionality which is not available, e.g. support for floating point numbers, and limited support for 'long long'.